-North Carolina residents complete Form D-400 and include all income both within and outside the state.
-Compute North Carolina income tax as though no credit is to be claimed.
+North Carolina residents must complete Form D-400 and calculate North Carolina income tax.
 Then, complete Part 1 of Form D-400TC to determine the amount of allowable tax credit.
 Note: If you wish to claim a tax credit for taxes paid to more than one state or country, do not complete Lines 1 through 6.
-Instead, use the "Out-of-State Tax Credit Worksheet" on Page 23 to determine the amount of allowable tax credit for each state or country.
+Instead, use the "Out-of-State Tax Credit Worksheet" on page 23 to determine the amount of allowable tax credit for each state or country.

-Line 1.
+- Line 1.
 Total Income from All Sources while a Resident of N.C.
 Modified by N.C.
 Adjustments to Federal Adjusted Gross Income.
-Enter on Line 1 the total amount of income from all sources you received while a resident of North Carolina, adjusted by the applicable additions and deductions to federal adjusted gross income that relate to gross income that you listed on Form D-400 Schedule S, Parts A and B. Important: If the amount on Line 1 is negative, enter the amount and fill in the circle located next to Line 1 to indicate the amount is negative.
+Enter on Line 1 the total amount of income from all sources you received while a resident of North Carolina, adjusted by the applicable additions and deductions to federal adjusted gross income that relate to gross income that you listed on Form D-400 Schedule S, Parts A and B. Important: If the amount on Line 1 is negative, enter the amount and fill in the circle located next to Line 1 to indicate the amount is negative. - Line 2.

-Line 2.
 Portion of Line 1 that was Taxed by Another State or Country.
 Enter on Line 2 the portion of total income from all sources you received while a resident of North Carolina, adjusted by the applicable additions and deductions to federal adjusted gross income that relate to gross income (from Line 1, above), that was taxed by another state or country.
-Include on Line 2 your share of any S Corporation income that is attributable to and taxed by another state, whether or not the other state taxed the income at the individual or corporate level.
+Include on Line 2 your share of any S Corporation income that is attributable to and taxed by another state, whether or not the other state taxed the income at the individual or corporate level. - Line 3.

-Line 3.
 Divide Line 2 by Line 1.
-Enter the result as a decimal amount; round to four decimal places.
+Enter the result as a decimal amount; round to four decimal places. - Line 4.

-Line 4.
 Total North Carolina Income Tax.
 Enter the amount from Form D-400, Line 15.